 Definition of Break-Even:

-in production of a good or service occurs at the point where output covers the variable and fixed costs of producing the good or service.
+in producing a good or service occurs when revenues from production cover the variable and fixed costs of producing the good or service.
 There is neither a profit nor a loss at break-even.

 A business achieves break-even when its output is sufficient to cover its costs.
-Lower production levels result in a loss; but profits increase at a rapid rate as production is increased beyond the break-even point.
-Break-even analysis is helpful in identifying how many units must be sold to earn a profit.
-Business managers should ask if the derived break-even is achievable, given the competition and size of the market?
+Lower production levels result in a loss, but profits increase as production rises above the break-even point.
+Break-even analysis helps identify how many units a business must sell to earn a profit.
+Business managers should ask if the derived break-even is achievable, given the competition and size of the market.

 Management must identify three variables to calculate its break-even point - price, fixed costs, and variable costs.
-Fixed costs are not directly influenced by how much of a good or service is produced.
-Examples of fixed costs include: rent, a mortgage payment, insurance payments, and salaries of essential personnel.
-Fixed costs are frequently referred to as overhead.
+Production levels do not directly influence fixed costs.
+Examples of fixed costs include rent, mortgage payments, insurance payments, and salaries of essential personnel.
+Fixed costs are also referred to as overhead.
 Variable costs are directly influenced by how much of a good or service is produced.
-Examples of variable costs include: raw materials, labor directly involved in the production process, packaging costs and transaction fees.
+Examples of variable costs include: raw materials, labor directly involved in the production process, packaging costs, and transaction fees.

 The break-even formula is:

 Break Even # Units = Fixed Cost / (Price – Variable Unit Cost)